 Regional Rate Box B: 12" x 10.25" x 5"

 To view zones relative to your ship from location, use the USPS Domestic Zone Chart tool.

-Priority Mail package or thick envelopes are a great way to quickly, yet efficiently, ship packages that are under 70 lbs and do not exceed 108" in combined Length and girth (girth = the distance around its thickest part).
+Priority Mail packages or thick envelopes are a great way to quickly, yet efficiently, ship packages that are under 70 lbs and do not exceed 108" in combined length and girth (girth = the distance around its thickest part).